supermodularxyz/simplegrants/backend/README.md

 If you are running locally for development, there are a few things to take note of:

-1. Because of the way Docker networking works, if you need to run commands like `prisma migrate` or `prisma db seed`, you need to change the `DATABASE_CONTAINER` environment variable to `localhost` temporarily.
-Make sure you remember to switch it back!
+1. Because of the way Docker networking works, if you need to run commands like `prisma migrate` or `prisma db seed`, you need to change the `DATABASE_CONTAINER` environment variable to `localhost`.
+Luckily, there is a simple script that helps you with that in `prisma-helper.sh`.
+Running `npm run migrate:dev` or `npm run setup` should automatically swap the .env variables for you.
 2. Depending on how you choose to run this application, you may need to update `FRONTEND_URL` and `NEXTAUTH_URL` accordingly.
+It is important to note that the `NEXTAUTH_URL` has to be `http://host.docker.internal:3001` and **NOT** `http://localhost:3001` if you are running everything locally with Docker.
 3. If you are using Stripe, **remember to configure your webhook**!

 ```bash